 It all seems rather unsustainable.
 But I do admit to have fallen into the trap of buying too many clothes, too many books and too many things.
 When I moved into my house 20 years ago, I could fit all of my possessions into one room.
-Now, 2 cats, a partner and a 5 year old later, the rafters are crammed.
+Now, over time, with 2 cats, a partner and an almost 7 year old, the rafters are crammed.
+It’s more than just having a junk drawer, I don’t just have one space or one area, I have a life and home full of used items that could benefit from clutter clearing.

 It is time for a house clean and a declutter.